oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Traditional web applications were arranged with most of the application logic applied by the server, and with the browser used mainly for presentation and user interactions.

-Modern web applications often share the application logic between the server and client components, with client code (usually as Javascript programs) retrieved from a server as and when it is needed.
+Modern web applications often share the application logic between the server and client components: some data processing may occur on the server before it is sent to the client, and further processing may be performed by code that runs in the browser client.
+The client-side code (usually as Javascript programs) is sent from the server to the client as and when it is needed.
+Client-side Javascript frameworks (such as React) make it possible to write applications that execute entirely in the browser, and just use the Web as a way of distributing them, along with the data they use, to the client for execution.
+Many of the MELD applications we have considered are of this kind.

 The traditional and modern approaches each have advantages.
 A key advantage of using client code for application logic is that it removes load from the server, freeing it up to respond to many more requests from multiple users using the same service.
+Irt also allows the user interface to become more responsive, rather than a simple rendering of data that is sent by the server.
 This can come at the cost of increased application complexity, with code needing to support a range of different Javascript implementations in different browsers, and even between different versions of the same browser.

 The MELD framework pushes a lot of application logic to the client (browser), leaving open a possibility that the server side functions can be handled by off-the-shelf server software (e.g. [Solid](https://github.com/solid/specification/)).